napari/docs/docs/guides/rendering.md

 image viewers improve on this experience with chunks or tiles.
 With chunks or tiles when the image is panned the existing tiles are translated and re-used.
 Then the viewer only needs to fetch tiles which newly slid onto the screen.
-This style of rendering what our `NAPARI_OCTREE` flag enables.
+This style of rendering is what the `NAPARI_OCTREE` flag enables.

 ## NAPARI_OCTREE